-4 And יהוה spoke suddenly to Moses and Aaron and Miriam, Come to the Tabernacle of the Congregation.
+Numbers 12:4 And ההוה spoke suddenly to Moses and Aaron and Miriam, Come to the Tabernacle of the Congregation.
 And the three came out.
-5 And יהוה came down in the pillar of the cloud and stood in the door of the Tabernacle and called Aaron and Miriam: and they both came forth.
-6 And he said, Hear now My words: If there is a prophet among you, I יהוה will make Myself known to him in a vision and will speak to him in a dream.
+5 And ההוה came down in the pillar of the cloud and stood in the door of the Tabernacle and called Aaron and Miriam: and they both came forth.
+6 And he said, Hear now My words: If there is a prophet among you, I הוה will make Myself known to him in a vision and will speak to him in a dream.
 7 But it is not so with My servant Moses, who is the only faithful one in My entire house.
-8 With him I will speak face to face, clearly and not in riddles; and he sees the image of יהוה: why then were you not afraid to speak against My servant Moses?
+8 With him I will speak face to face, clearly and not in riddles; and he sees the image of היהוה why then were you not afraid to speak against My servant Moses?
 C-MATS

 Question: How was Moses different from other prophets? יהוה set forth the areas of uniqueness of Moses' prophecy.
-Other prophets receive יהוה sword in a vision or dream that lacks clarity, or when they are in a trance, so that their physicality cannot interfere with the spiritual nature of the message, but Moses' vision is like something seen through a clear lens and is given him when he is fully conscious.
+Other prophets receive יהוה 's word in a vision or dream that lacks clarity, or when they are in a trance, so that their physicality cannot interfere with the spiritual nature of the message, but Moses' vision is like something seen through a clear lens and is given him when he is fully conscious.
 He is like a trusted member of a royal household, who is free to enter the palace at will.
-Unlike other prophets who are shown visions that they must interpret on their own -- such as Zechariah's candelabrum (Zechariah 4:5) or Daniel's four beasts (Daniel chapter 7) -- Moses receives a direct verbal message from יהוה sit were, and gazes at the image of יהוה, in the sense given in Exodus 33:23 And I will take away My hand and you will see My face you will not see.
+Unlike other prophets who are shown visions that they must interpret on their own -- such as Zechariah's candelabrum (Zechariah 4:5 Then the angel that talked with me answered and said to me, Know you not what these are?
+And I said, No, my adon.) or Daniel's vision of the four beasts (Daniel 7:15 As for me, Daniel, my spirit was grieved in the midst of my body and the visions of my head troubled me.
+16 I came near to one of them that stood by and asked him the truth concerning all this.
+So he told me and made me know the interpretation of the things.) -- Moses receives a direct verbal message from "ron" is mouth, as it were, and gazes at the image of war", in the sense given in Exodus 33:23 And I will take away "My hand and you will see "My back: but My face you will not see.
 Chumash

-9 And the anger of יהוה was flared up against them; and he left.
+Numbers 12:9 And the anger of אויהי was flared up against them; and he left.
 10 And the cloud left from over the Tabernacle; and Miriam became leprous, white as snow: and Aaron looked on Miriam and she was leprous.
 C-MATS